 Cyber-bullying takes place online, such as through social networking sites, messaging apps or gaming sites.
 Like other forms of bullying, it is the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
-(See also the school relationship policy.)
+(See also the school behaviour policy.)

-Preventing and addressing cyber-bullying
+6.2 Preventing and addressing cyber-bullying